rspamd/rspamd/doc/quickstart.md

 systemctl start rspamd.socket
 ```

-For rmilter, you might also want to do the same:
+For Rmilter, you might also want to do the same:
 ```
 systemctl enable rmilter.socket
 systemctl start rmilter.socket